-- (a) General.
-Every attorney who represents a party or who files a document on a party's behalf must file an appearance for that party.
-Only those attorneys who have filed an appearance in a pending action are entitled to be served with case documents under Fed.
+(1) General.
+Every attorney who represents a party or who files a document on a party's behalf must first file an appearance for that party or a Notice of Substitution of Counsel under section (c).
+Only those attorneys who have filed an appearance or a Notice of Substitution of Counsel in a pending action are entitled to be served with case documents under Fed.
 R. Civ.
+P. 5.

-P. 5(a). - (b) Removed and Transferred Cases.
-Attorneys whose names do not appear on the court's docket after a case has been removed from state court must file an appearance or a copy of the appearance they previously filed in state court.
-An attorney of record who is not admitted to practice before the court must either comply with this court's admission policy (see S.D.
+(2) Removed and Transferred Cases.
+Attorneys whose names do not appear on the court's docket after a case has been removed from state court or transferred from another district court must file an appearance or a copy of the appearance they previously filed in state or district court.
+An attorney of record who is not admitted to practice before this court must either comply with this court's admission policy (see S.D.
 Ind.
 L.R.
-83-5), or withdraw his or her appearance (see subdivision (c) of this rule) within 21 days after the case is removed or transferred to the court.
+83-5 and 83-6) or withdraw his or her appearance (see subdivision (b) of this rule) within 21 days after the case is removed or transferred to the court.

-(c) Withdrawal of Appearance.
+(b) Withdrawal of Appearance.

-- (1) An attorney must file a written motion to withdraw his or her appearance. - (2) The motion must fix a date for the withdrawal and must contain satisfactory evidence that the attorney provided the client with written notice of his or her intent to withdraw at least 7 days before the withdrawal date. - (3) If an attorney's withdrawal will leave a party without counsel, the motion must also include the party's contact information, including a current address and telephone number. - (4) The requirements of subparagraphs (2) (3) do not apply when another attorney has appeared and remains of record for that party.
+(1) An attorney must file a written motion to withdraw his or her appearance.

+(2) The motion must fix a date for the withdrawal and must contain satisfactory evidence that the attorney provided the client with written notice of his or her intent to withdraw at least 7 days before the withdrawal date.

+(3) If an attorney's withdrawal will leave a party without counsel, the motion must also include the party's contact information, including a current address and telephone number.

+(4) The requirements of subparagraphs (2)-(3) do not apply when another attorney has appeared or substituted as counsel and remains counsel of record for that party.

+(c) Substitution of Counsel.
+When one attorney seeks to replace another attorney from the same firm, agency, organization, or office as counsel of record on behalf of a party, a Notice of Substitution of Counsel may be filed in lieu of an appearance and motion to withdraw under sections (a) and (b) above.